3-WEEK NICE PROGRAM DESCRIPTION

 EVALUATION Each student receives an official Student Evaluation of performance and attendance.
 Upon request, and with student authorization, the program will provide a copy of the evaluation to a student's home university.

-CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a closing celebration at a hotel in Waikiki.
+CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a closing celebration.
 Students make speeches and provide fun entertainment.
 Students who meet performance and attendance requirements receive a University of Hawai‘i certificate.